ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/S01-Force_Fields_Overview.md

 - **Increase the size of the target data.** Because each force field was derived with a different training set of atomic configurations, it was biased in one way or another.
 By using large atomic reference sets and careful selection of the atomic configurations, bias problems were reduced and accuracy was improved.

+- **Improve representation of static electrostatic potential.** The atom-centered point charge model has two shortcomings:
+    - It is unable to describe the anisotropy of the charge distribution;
+    - It does not account for the charge penetration effect (deviation of electrostatic interaction from the Coulomb form due to electron shielding when atomic electron clouds overlap).

+    In molecular complexes, these effects determine equilibrium geometry and energy.
+Examples of anisotropic charge distribution are σ-holes, lone pairs, and aromatic systems.

+    In covalent bonding an atom's side opposite its bond usually has a lower electron density region known as σ-hole.
+Through a positive electrostatic potential associated with a sigma-hole, an atom can interact attractively with negative sites.

+    A simple solution to the σ-hole model is to attach an off-centered positive charge to the halogen atom ( [W. Jorgensen & P. Schyman, 2012](https://pubs.acs.org/doi/10.1021/ct300180w), [F.Lin, A. MacKerell, 2018](https://sci-hub.se/10.1021/acs.jctc.7b01086)).
+An atomic multipole method provides a more thorough way of describing anisotropic charge distribution ([J.Ponder et al., 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2918242/)).

 - **Include polarization effects.** Early force fields employed fixed atomic charges to model the electrostatic interactions.
 Fixed-charge electrostatics does not account for the many-body polarization that can vary significantly depending on chemical and physical environments.
 Consequently, non-polarizable force fields fail to capture the conformational dependence of electrostatic properties.
-Polarizable force-fields where the charges can be calculated from the energy equilibration have been developed ot address this problem ([Review](https://www.annualreviews.org/doi/10.1146/annurev-biophys-070317-033349)).
+Polarizable force fields where the charges can be calculated from the energy equilibration have been developed ot address this problem ([see a recent review](https://www.annualreviews.org/doi/10.1146/annurev-biophys-070317-033349)).
 A drawback of including polarization is that simulations take longer to run due to the high computational cost.

 ### Recent developments in force fields and future prospects
 Despite extensive attempts to improve force files, they have often failed to achieve quantitative accuracy.
 There was a realization that the functional form of potential energy was the major problem with all widely used protein force fields.